MickeyHub/repo-tag-chart/README.md

 ![](./DemoAssets/main.png)

-As tip said, you should choose one repo first, click path control on right left-top corner, then you just click at `Generate` button, the chart will show below. like:
+As tip said, you should choose one repo first, click path control on left-top corner, then you just click at `Generate` button, the chart will show below. like:

 ![](./DemoAssets/chart.png)